 Generally speaking, there are two ways to eat keto: clean keto and dirty keto.
 The difference between clean and dirty keto is straightforward.
 Clean keto is focused on whole, natural foods.
 Dirty keto refers to a diet of less wholesome, more processed or factory-farmed keto-friendly foods and ingredients.

-Proponents of “dirty” keto (aka the lazy person’s keto) suggest that as long as you are hitting your macros you can eat whatever you want, including processed foods, factory-farmed meats, diet drinks, and more (one thing you cannot eat more of is carbohydrates, however).
-While it’s true that you may be able to achieve ketosis and weight loss on a dirty keto diet, it does not have the same overarching benefits as clean keto because dirty keto foods tend to be calorie dense and less nutritious than “clean” keto foods.
+Proponents of “dirty” keto (aka lazy keto) suggest that as long as you are hitting your macronutrients (macros) you can eat whatever you want, including processed foods loaded with preservatives, factory-farmed meats, diet drinks, and more (one thing you cannot eat more of is carbohydrates, however).
+While it’s true that you may be able to achieve ketosis and weight loss on a dirty keto diet (lazy person’s keto), it does not have the same overarching benefits as clean keto because dirty keto foods tend to be calorie dense and less nutritious than “clean” keto foods.

 “Dirty keto” also refers to people who occasionally eat high-carb foods like corn chips or french fries, yet are still able to stay in ketosis.
 People with high metabolic rates can sometimes get away with this.
 To find out what your carb threshold is, you need to test for bio-individuality.

 As we mentioned above, clean keto focuses on a diet of whole, natural foods, ideally organic and sustainably raised.
-Yes, it requires more cooking and food-preparing at home.
-But it makes nutrient density and health a priority and is consequently a more sustainable long-term diet; with an emphasis on delicious, high-quality keto meals made from scratch from the likes of organic dairy products, grass-fed meats, organic above-ground vegetables, and organic eggs.
+Yes, clean eating requires more cooking, food-prep, and meal plans.
+But it makes nutrient density and health a priority and is consequently a more sustainable long-term diet; with an emphasis on delicious, high-quality keto meals made from scratch from the likes of organic dairy products, grass-fed meats, organic keto-friendly veggies, and organic eggs.
 (Find great keto recipes here.)

 Why is “Dirty Keto” Popular?